 X-Ray Visions DVD: A Look Inside Portland's Legendary X-Ray Cafe

-In October of 1990 the small space at 214 W. Burnside was still known as the UFO Café, owned by a thickly-accented Greek named Alkis.
+In October of 1990 the small space at 214 W. Burnside was still known as the UFO Café, owned by a thickly-accented Greek guy named Alkis.
 Unorthodox and adventurous in his musical tastes, Alkis hoped to increase his pizza sales by allowing a local band named The Kurtz Project to perform regularly and book other bands.
-Unbeknownst to the musicians and patrons, however, Alkis had been equally adventurous in his financial strategies.
-Some months earlier, in an inspired effort to decrease his overhead, he had also hit on the idea of discontinuing his rent payments.
+Unbeknownst to the musicians and patrons, however, Alkis had been equally adventurous in his financial strategies and had stopped paying rent.

 In the inevitable collapse that soon followed, Alkis vacated and two members of the house band, Benjamin Arthur Ellis and Tres Shannon, somehow emerged from the wreckage holding the lease.
 With no experience running a club, the pair set about transforming a hole-in-the-wall pizzeria into Portland's primary all-ages hole-in-the-wall music venue.